Where to stay in Seoul after a long day of traveling and sightseeing.

 Lee Kang Ga Guesthouse

-*The rooftop has some great views of the neighborhood as well.
+*The rooftop has some great views of the neighborhood.

 Whats Gangnam is known for?